Configuration referenceedit

 List of strings

 A comma-separated list of wildcard expressions to match instrumentation names which should be disabled.
 When an instrumentation is disabled, no spans will be created for that instrumentation.
-An instrumentation may match more than one name - for example PDO instrumentation matches both db and pdo.
+Each instrumentation has a name and any number of keywords.
+If the instrumentation’s name or any of its keywords match this configuration option then the instrumentation is disabled.

 disable_sendedit